 4. Hemp Hearts

-Yes, hemp hearts do come from the hemp plant, but contain relatively no THC {the active compound in marijuana}.
+Yes, hemp hearts come from the hemp plant but contain relatively no THC {the active compound in marijuana}.
 Hemp seeds {hearts}, technically a nut, are exceptionally nutritious and rich in healthy fats, protein, and various minerals.

-Hemp seeds have been shown to reduce inflammation, benefit skin disorders, regulate hormonal symptoms, and aid in digestion.
+Hemp seeds reduce inflammation, benefit skin disorders, regulate hormonal symptoms, and aid in digestion.

 Overall, hemp seeds are incredibly healthy and relatively easy to incorporate into your diet.
 Like chia seeds, you can add them to most anything and experience a benefit.
 I prefer to sprinkle this on top of my yogurt or smoothie bowls.
 I even top on a cut piece of fruit with some nut butter.